thoughtspot/ts-chart-sdk/README.md

 If the chart creation is successful, you can host it on a server and make it available for use:

-You can use Vercel or Netlify or any server that can render an HTML page to deploy your charts.
+To deploy your charts, you can use Vercel, Netlify, or any server that can render an HTML page.
 For information, see <a href="https://vercel.com/docs/frameworks/vite" target="_blank">Vite documentation</a>.

 To deploy the chart on a test domain in Vercel, install <a href="https://vercel.com/docs/cli" target="_blank">Vercel CLI</a> and run the following command: